-IAAF predicts Russia won’t be reinstated for world championships
+IAAF says Russia unlikely to see ‘full reinstatement’ ahead of worlds

 “I have spoken to many member federations who regularly receive a list of athletes that are out there and available for trade,” he said.
 “This cannot be a sustainable system.”

-Runners from Kenya and Ethiopia are among those who have often moved to represent other countries.
-Kenya-born Ruth Jebet won the 3,000-meter steeplechase at the Rio de Janeiro Olympics while running for Bahrain, which also won marathon silver through Kenya-born Eunice Kirwa.
+Runners from Kenya and Ethiopia were among those who have often moved to represent other countries.
+Kenya-born Ruth Jebet won the 3,000-metre steeplechase at the Rio de Janeiro Olympics while running for Bahrain, which also won marathon silver through Kenya-born Eunice Kirwa.

 The decision did not affect 15 transfers already being processed.